crumpkl/hello-world/README.md

     Fixed Ajax type ahead codepen - 5/11
     Fixed CSS variables codepen - 5/12
       -do more JS30 or ready for Portfolio?
+    Consulted Lauren about CodePen sites for Portfolio - 5/24 Approval for CodePen sites (product landing, ajax type ahead, flex panel, js clock) - 5-25 Work on final steps on Portfolio - 5/26
+      -add screenshots to media